parttimehacker/clock/README.md

 # clocks
 Do It yourself digital clock and alarm code base.
-Python3 application running on Raspberry Pi Zero W.
+Python3 application running on Raspberry Pi.
-# admin
-System administration process to initialize the do it yourself home automation system (DIYHAS).
 ## Description:
-This is my latest **Raspberry Pi** project that implements an administration server and MQTT-to-HTTP translator for my "do it yourself home automation" system.
+This is my updated **Raspberry Pi** project that implements an 24 hour clock server and MQTT-to-HTTP translator for my "do it yourself home automation" system.
 The application requires **Raspbian OS** and is written in **python3**.
 I usually create a **systemd service** so the application runs at boot.

 ## Installation:
 Installation is a two step process.
 First clone the repository, and then install dependent software with the **requiements.txt** file.